ropensci/roweb3/README.md

 ### Author
 * Create a folder with the name of the author on content/author
-* Copy a pictuyre for the profile in themes/ropensci/static/img/community
+* Copy a picture for the profile in themes/ropensci/static/img/community unless they have a GitHub profile with a picture, which will be used by default.
 * Create an _index.md with the following content:

 ```markdown